Are recruiters ready for the gig economy?

 The world of work is changing, with contract, temporary and freelance work on the rise.
 More and more people are working in ‘the gig economy’, where, essentially, they are paid by task, assignment or ‘gig’.

 We have always known that younger generations are more mobile in the way they work.
 The average tenure of those under 25 is 1 year and 8 months in a job, and that hasn’t changed since 1975.
 What has changed is the tenure of older workers.
-Those aged over 45 are now staying in a job for an average of 6 year and 8 months; in 1975 this was 10 years.

 It’s no longer just the under 25’s that are after a different way of working from the traditional 9am-5pm office hours.
 It seems more and more people are after flexibility in how and when they work; and now with COVID forcing so many to work from home, more people are realising the benefits of flexibility than ever before.